Ruth Bensusan-Butt: Biography

-When an earthquake struck Italy in 1907, Bensusan organised food, medical supplies and clothes for the refugees from Rome, She later sailed, along with doctors Caroline Matthews and Worthington, to the scene of the quake in Calabria.
+After an earthquake struck Italy in 1907, Bensusan organised food, medical supplies and clothes for the refugees from Rome.
+She later sailed, along with doctors Caroline Matthews and Worthington, to the scene of the quake in Calabria.

 In 1909, she went to the Fabian Society summer school in North Wales and became an active suffragist, sometimes marching in her medical gown.
 She sold copies of the Webbs' Minority report on the Poor Law.